Ferguson-Florissant School District Social-Emotional Learning

 The social-emotional learning curriculum for

 grades 6-12 approved by the district is 7 Mindsets.
-The curriculum follows Blooms Taxonomy progression and align directly to the development of 10 SEL competencies: CASEL’s 5 plus resilience, growth mindset, empathy, sense of purpose and hope.
+The curriculum follows Blooms Taxonomy progression and aligns directly to the development of 10 SEL competencies: CASEL’s 5 plus resilience, growth mindset, empathy, sense of purpose and hope.